 NATIONAL AND QUEBEC COUNCIL Scholarships

 (5 Scholarships - Administered by Quebec Council)

 Five scholarships are available to the children of members in Quebec.
-These scholarships will be named at a later date.
 Applicants for these scholarships should consult www.uniforquebec.org for more information on the rules and separate application process.